yusufhayirli/yusufhayirli/README.md

 ### Hi there 👋

-I'm Computer Engineering student at Izmir Institude of Technology (IZTECH) and I'm currently working with frontend technologies (Javascript, React.js etc.) to be an experienced frontend developer.
+I'm Computer Engineer graduated from Izmir Institude of Technology (IZTECH) and I'm currently working as Full-Stack Developer at OSF Digital.

-Also I'm used to Data Structures, Computer Science and Architecture as a part of my education.
+Also, I'm used to Data Structures, Computer Science and Architecture as a part of my education.

 [![Linkedin Badge](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yusufhayirli/)